mitodl/hugo-course-publisher/site/content/courses/8-06-quantum-physics-iii-spring-2005/sections/syllabus/calendar.md

 ---
-title: Quantum Physics III (8.06) Spring 2005 Outline
+title: calendar.pdf
 description: >-
-  This course outline provides a detailed description of the topics covered in the course.
+  This resource gives the course outline, basically a detailed description of the topics covered in the course - Quantum Physics III, Spring 2005.
 type: courses
 layout: pdf
 uid: 4509d27796bcae9cb514f31cad6b41a6